muksmuks/rl/docs/_posts/2022-05-14-what-is-reinforcement-learning.md

 **Decision Making** - The action to take given the state so as to maximize cumulative rewards

 **Under Uncertainity** - The agent does not know how the environment will react after an action it takes.
 Very much like real life.
-How would a domain change (For eg from data science to selling organic products) plan out.
+How would a domain change (For eg from data science to selling organic products) pan out.
 Will it be more rewarding or would one regret it?